Herbs are very beneficial for honey bees in the homestead apiary! Learn which flowering and medicinal herbs for bees you should grow in your garden.

 - Thyme (Thymus vulgaris)—Offers a slight herbal taste and honey of a dark amber color.

 All in all, bees and herbs go hand in hand.
-Herbs are so aromatic and delicious, and bees thing so too!
+Herbs are so aromatic and delicious, and bees think so too!
 Not only can they help you, the homesteader, but they can also help the original homestead herbalists—the bees!

-You can learn more about herbalism in my book, The Homesteader’s Herbal Companion, where I talk about growing, harvest, preserving, and using herbs on your homestead, in your home, and for your family and livestock.
+You can learn more about herbalism in my book, The Homesteader’s Herbal Companion, where I talk about growing, harvesting, preserving, and using herbs on your homestead, in your home, and for your family and livestock.